kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

   - Immediately QS/QL to skip the CS
 On loading, there will be a black screen.
 When the mouse disappears, the final death CS has begun and the run is over.
 Malak has been defeated once and for all, and you are now the Lord of the Sith (and you aren't even a Jedi!)

-[section=Version History]
+## Version History

 v1.0 (March 2022)
 - Uploaded the first ASM specific route, which skips Jedi training and features DLZs, Coordinate Warps, and Save Teleports
 - Planet "Order": Kashyyyk -> Korriban -> Tatooine -> Manaan

 v0.9 (January 2022)
 - Borrowed an old Any% guide as a placeholder guide

-[section=Closing]
+## Closing

 If you made it this far, congratulations!
 Thanks for reading the guide.
-Please let indykenobi or Lane know if you have any comments or questions (best way to contact both is on Discord).
+Please let indykenobi know if you have any comments or questions (best way to contact is on Discord).

 I'd like to acknowledge glasnonck and thinkshooter, whose runs got me into KotOR speedrunning, as well as glasnonck, Lane, HotShotWire and the rest of the KotOR community for tossing around ideas and breaking this game so much that we can have an All Star Maps category that's different from Any%!